atkm/hugo-site/content/posts/learning-resources-cs.md

             Build a work distribution application on top of the protocol.
         2. Raft
         3. Sharded key-value server
+    * Progress: done (labs, assignments, lectures).
+    * Other distributed systems courses: CMU 15-440 spring version, MIT 6.824.

 - [CMU 15-445 Intro to Database Systems](http://15445.courses.cs.cmu.edu/)
     * Great lecturer
-    * Video lectures from Fall 2017 as well as Fall 2018 are available.
+    * Video lectures from Fall 2017/2018 are available.
     * Lab assignment starter code is not available outside CMU.
     * Discusses details of database systems unlike Stanford's CS145.
     * This course is a pre-req to [CMU 15-721 Advanced Database Systems](http://15721.courses.cs.cmu.edu/), which covers in-memory systems.
 The first lecture of the advanced course (History of Database Systems) is a fun watch.
+    * Progress: watched lectures.
     * Alternatives are courses that use SimpleDB assignments (e.g. MIT 6.830, HMC CS133, U of W CSE444, Berkeley CS186).

 - [CMU 15-418 Parallel Computer Architecture](http://15418.courses.cs.cmu.edu/spring2016/)